kulo/head-north/docs/development.md

 # Development Guide

-Purpose: How to run and work on the project locally.
+This document lays out how to run and work on the project locally.
 Covers environment, commands, tooling, and day-to-day workflows.

+For architecture and code structure, see [docs/architecture.md](docs/architecture.md).

+For deployment specifics, see [docs/deployment.md](docs/deployment.md).

-For system-level design, see Architecture.
-For release/runtime, see Deployment.
-For contribution process, see Contributing.
+For the contribution process, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Prerequisites